Code Comprehension with GitHub Copilot: Performance Gains, Comprehension Trade-offs, and Behavioral Predictors in Brownfield Programming: Discussion and Implications

 \subsubsection{Implications for Programming Education}

-To help programmers better comprehend code while using GenAI programming assistants, we must first determine the target comprehension level for their tasks.
+Our findings suggest that GenAI fundamentally decouples the performance-comprehension relation in programming education.
+Traditionally, a student's ability to complete a task served as a reliable proxy for their understanding; our results show this is no longer the case.
+To help programmers better comprehend code while using GenAI programming assistants, we must first recognize how the target comprehension level for their tasks has shifted.
 Previous work defines four levels of comprehension: finding an initial focus point (atom-level); building on focus points (function-level), understanding subgraphs (component-level); and understanding relationships across subgraphs (system-level) \cite{sillito2006questions}.

 In GenAI programming's iterative cycle of prompting, viewing the response, and writing code, programmers spend less time on atom-level and function-level comprehension of the code base.
-Instead, they offload this low-level comprehension to the GenAI assistant, as evidenced by our finding of a dramatic decrease in web viewing in the Copilot condition (see Figure~\ref{fig:code-writing-shift}).
+Instead, as highlighted by our RQ2 findings, they offload this low-level comprehension to the GenAI assistant, leading to a decline in reverse (low-level) capabilities but a reliance on implementation knowledge (high-level).
 Indeed, by describing their task goals and receiving a generated solution, students primarily engage with the code base at the \textit{system} and \textit{component} levels.

-Future work in programming education should focus on teaching programmers to be better systems-level thinkers, rather than focusing on low-level implementation details.
-For instance, educators can teach students how to write effective, context-aware prompts based on task requirements \cite{liang2025prompts, nam2025prompting}, and to explicitly ask questions about the structure of the code base and the relationships between its components.
-More importantly, students must learn how to critically evaluate, debug, and ultimately integrate GenAI-generated code into an existing code base while understanding at least the high-level architecture and organization of that code base.
-Likewise, performance assessments should shift from memorizing code syntax (atom-level) or writing individual functions (function-level) to measuring a student's ability to design and understand system architectures and debug complex interactions between components.
+Consequently, future work in programming education should focus on developing pedagogical approaches that teach programmers to be \textbf{systems-level thinkers}—--a core software engineering ability highlighted in the era of GenAI by \cite{kam2025professional}—--rather than on low-level implementation details.
+For instance, educators can design activities to teach students how to write effective, context-aware prompts based on task requirements \cite{liang2025prompts, nam2025prompting} and to explicitly ask questions about the structure of the codebase and the relationships among its components.
+Performance assessments must also adapt, shifting from memorizing code syntax (atom-level) or writing individual functions (function-level) to gauging a student's ability to design system architectures and debug complex interactions between components.